Tiamarth/isabella-vivaldi/vivaldi-css.md

 ![screenshot of "more visible tab stack indicators"](https://isabella-theme.github.io/assets/img/isabella-vivaldi/stack_indicators.png)

 - **no top gradient** By default, Vivaldi draws a gradient behind the tabs if various criteria are met by the currently applied theme.
 In particular if the accent is dark and applied to the window.
 Admittedly, in most themes the gradient is very subtle and probably doesn't bother most users, but it did bother me so Isabella removes the gradient.
-In the following screenshot, the top bar is default Vivaldi using the default "Subtle" theme, and the bottom bar is Isabella using the default "Subtle" theme.
+In the following screenshot, the top bar is default Vivaldi and the bottom bar is Isabella.

 ![screenshot of "no top gradient"](https://isabella-theme.github.io/assets/img/isabella-vivaldi/no_top_gradient.png)